tradecblood/5_minute_trader_training/README.md

 The pace is steady, the environment is encouraging, and the goal is mastery through collaboration.

 I’ll guide the structure, host the calls, and help break down the strategy — but the real strength of this group comes from everyone contributing, asking questions, and helping each other succeed.

+---

+# Next steps

+Once we have mastered the 5-minute trading strategy, we will move on to study options trading together.